VonHeikemen/lsp-zero.nvim/doc/md/guides/setup-with-nvim-jdtls.md

 ## What's next?

 Setup a debugger, probably.
-You'll want to configure [nvim-dap](https://github.com/mfussenegger/nvim-dap) and install `java-debug-adapter`.
-That's beyond the scope of lsp-zero so... good luck.
+You'll want to install the plugins [nvim-dap](https://github.com/mfussenegger/nvim-dap) and [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui).
+Then install `java-debug-adapter`.
+The code to configure the debugger is already there, but is disabled.
+Look for any reference to `java-debug` then "uncomment" the keybindings and the `.setup_dap` function.
+I didn't test the debugger so I can't tell you how it works, but I believe it should work.